PeterTolochko/tiktok_python/README.md

    comments_data_to_csv('TikTok_Data/comments_data/')
    video_data_to_csv('TikTok_Data/video_data/')
    ```
-6. The fetched video and comments metadata will be saved as json files in the `TikTok_Data/video_data/` and `TikTok_Data/comments_data/` directories, respectively.
+6. The fetched video and comments metadata will be saved as JSON files in the `TikTok_Data/video_data/` and `TikTok_Data/comments_data/` directories, respectively.

 7. You can convert the fetched data to CSV format using the helper functions `comments_data_to_csv` and `video_data_to_csv`.